TeleSign/python_telesign/README.rst

 .. code-block:: bash

-  $ composer repositories.telesign/telesignenterprise vcs ssh://git@github.com/TeleSign/php_telesign_enterprise
+  $ composer config repositories.telesign/telesignenterprise vcs ssh://git@github.com/TeleSign/php_telesign_enterprise

 Then you can require it as usual.